voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

     of strings.
 Alternatively, you can provide the path to a TXT (newline-separated), JSON, or CSV file containing the list of image IDs to load in either of the first two formats

+-   ``include_id``: whether to include the COCO ID of each sample in the loaded labels.
+By default, this is False

 -   ``only_matching``: whether to only load labels that match the ``classes`` or ``attrs`` requirements that you provide (True), or to load all labels